-The AHP and the revised AHP, along with two other decision-making methods, were compared by Triantaphyllou and Mann in [8] by applying two evaluative criteria.
+The AHP and the revised AHP, along with two other decision-making methods, were compared by Triantaphyllou and Mann in Ref.
+[8] by applying two evaluative criteria.
 The first evaluative criterion had to do with the premise that a decision method which is accurate in multi-dimensional problems should also be accurate in single-dimensional problems.
 There is no reason for an accurate multi-dimensional method to fail in giving accurate results in single-dimensional problems, since single-dimensional problems are special cases of multi-dimensional ones.
 The second evaluative criterion considered the premise that an efficient decision-making method should not change the indication of the best alternative when an alternative (not the best) is replaced by another worse alternative (given that the importance of each decision criterion remains unchanged).
 In that investigation the revised AHP performed significantly better than the original AHP and for that reason the revised AHP is considered in the present investigation.

 One fundamental step in the AHP and the revised AHP is the manipulation of a reciprocal matrix with pairwise comparisons.
 These pairwise comparisons reflect the estimates made by the decision maker of the relative importance of each alternative in terms of a given decision criterion.
-In applications of the AHP to real decision-making problems the entries in the above reciprocal matrix are taken from the finite set: {1/9,1/8,...,1,2,...,8,9} (which has been suggested by Saaty to be appropriate [3]).
-This is achieved by using the scale presented in table 1.
+In applications of the AHP to real decision-making problems the entries in the above reciprocal matrix are taken from the finite set: $\{1/9, 1/8, \ldots, 1, 2, \ldots, 8, 9\}$ (which has been suggested by Saaty to be appropriate [3]).
+This is achieved by using the scale presented in Table 1.
 That is not to say that a discrete set or even continuous values could not be used, for it is known that even continuous values satisfy the Saaty axioms [27].
 However, in practice the above discrete set is almost always used.
 After a decision maker forms the entries of all the pertinent reciprocal matrices, an approach based on eigenvalue theory is used to derive the relative weights of each criterion and also of each alternative in terms of each criterion in a decision-making problem.
-An investigation on the development and performance of alternative scales for quantifying pairwise comparisons can be found in [40].
+An investigation on the development and performance of alternative scales for quantifying pairwise comparisons can be found in Ref.
+[40].

-Triantaphyllou and Mann in [11] tested the eigenvalue approach under a data continuity assumption.
+Triantaphyllou and Mann in Ref.
+[11] tested the eigenvalue approach under a data continuity assumption.
 According to this assumption the actual (and thus unknown) values of the pairwise comparisons take on continuous values and not necessarily discrete ones.
-That continuity assumption is made in order to capture the continuous nature of most real life decision-making problems.
-In that investigation it was found that the eigenvalue approach is likely to yield a ranking of elements that is different than the ranking yielded when actual data were used.
+That continuity

 Table 1.
-Scale of Relative Importances [3]
+Scale of relative importances [3]

-Intensity of Importance Definition Explanation 1 Equal importance Two activities contribute equally to the objective 3 Weak importance of one over another Experience and judgment slightly favor one activity over another 5 Essential or strong importance Experience and judgment strongly favor one activity over another 7 Demonstrated importance An activity is strongly favored and its dominance demonstrated in practice 9 Absolute importance The evidence favoring one activity over another is of the highest possible order of affirmation 2,4,6,8 Intermediate values between the two adjacent judgments When compromise is needed Reciprocals of above nonzero If activity i has one of the above nonzero numbers assigned to it when compared with activity j, then j has the reciprocal value when compared with i.
+Intensity of importance Definition Explanation 1 Equal importance Two activities contribute equally to the objective 3 Weak importance of one over another Experience and judgment slightly favor one activity over another 5 Essential or strong improtance Experience and judgment strongly favor one activity over another 7 Demonstrated importance An activity is strongly favored and its dominance was demonstrated in practice 9 Absolute importance The evidence favoring one activity over another is of the highest possible order of affirmation 2, 4, 6, 8 Intermediate values between the two adjacent judgments When compromise is needed Reciprocals of above nonzero If activity i has one of the above nonzero numbers assigned to it when compared with activity j , then j has the reciprocal value when compared with i .